onlinehub0808/-smart-contract-best-practices/src/04-Recommendations.md

 ### Keep fallback functions simple

-[Fallback functions](http://solidity.readthedocs.io/en/latest/contracts.html#fallback-function) are called when a contract is sent a message with no arguments (or when no function matches), and only has access to 2,300 gas when called from a `.send()` call.
-If you wish to be able to recieve Ether from a `.send()`, the most you can do in a fallback function is call an event.
+[Fallback functions](http://solidity.readthedocs.io/en/latest/contracts.html#fallback-function) are called when a contract is sent a message with no arguments (or when no function matches), and only has access to 2,300 gas when called from a `.send()`.
+If you wish to be able to receive Ether from a `.send()`, the most you can do in a fallback function is log an event.
 Use a proper function if a computation or more gas is required.

 ```
 // bad